V4Fire/Client/src/form/b-form/README.md

 #### [action]

 A form action URL (the URL where the data will be sent) or a function to create action.
-If the value is not specified, the component will use the default URL-s from the data provider.
+If the value is not specified, the component will use the default URLs from the data provider.

 ```
 < b-form :action = '/create-user'